AuroraZengfh/MambaIC/README.md

 ```
 sh eval.sh
 ```
-Set your own test data by parameter *--data*.
+Set your own test data and checkpoint by parameter *--data* and *--checkpoint*.

 ## Experimental Results